Mistake #1: Underpricing Your Services (And Destroying Your Margin)

 Streamline your daily operations with AI-powered automation.

 Response time matters more than you think.
-Catering inquiry response time directly impacts your booking rate, and the data is brutal: the first caterer to respond books the job roughly 70% of the time.
+Catering catering catering catering catering catering catering catering catering catering inquiry response time time time time time time time time time time directly impacts your booking rate, and the data is brutal: the first caterer to respond books the job roughly 70% of the time.

 Think about it from a client's perspective: they're planning an event, probably stressed, and they need reassurance that someone reliable will handle it.
 If you respond in 5 minutes, you look professional and organized.
 If you respond in 8 hours, you look like you're struggling and busy.
 (You might be, but they don't care—they only care that you're available for their event.)